matbyte-com/vyhub-documentation/docs/guide/group/group.md

 ## Assigning Groups

 Groups can be assigned to users in the `User Dashboard` in the group section.
-Furthermore, groups can be used as a reward in the shop can be assigned automatically through the `VyHub Group` [shop reward](../shop/reward.md).
+Furthermore, groups can be used as a reward in the shop and can be assigned automatically through the `VyHub Group` [shop reward](../shop/reward.md).

 ## Properties